Skip to main content

 How to Become a Nurse Practitioner in Massachusetts

-But what if you could continue to help patients in your community with more autonomy and higher pay, and you could follow patients through the continuum of care?
+But what if you could continue to help patients in your community with more autonomy and higher pay, and follow patients through the continuum of care?
 If this sounds appealing, becoming a nurse practitioner (NP) might be the next step in your career.

 The Role of Nurse Practitioners